Halford Capital

 Effective APR

-Because factor rates are repaid over short periods (6-12 months), the effective APR is significantly higher than the factor rate suggests:
+Because factor rates are repaid over short periods (6 to 12 months), the effective APR is significantly higher than the factor rate alone suggests:

 Who Should Use Revenue-Based Financing

-- Businesses with seasonal or project-based cash flow.
-Contractors, event companies, landscapers, and retailers with seasonal peaks benefit from repayment that adjusts with revenue.
+• Businesses with seasonal or project-based cash flow.
+Contractors, event companies, landscapers, and retailers with seasonal peaks benefit from the smaller daily, weekly, or biweekly payment structure.
+For businesses that need payments to flex with sales, an MCA may be a better fit.

-- Businesses that need capital in days, not weeks.
-Time-sensitive opportunities (inventory purchase, equipment repair, contract fulfillment) where the cost of waiting exceeds the cost of capital.
+• Businesses that need capital in days, not weeks.
+Time-sensitive opportunities like inventory purchases, equipment repairs, or contract fulfillment where the cost of waiting exceeds the cost of capital.

 Who Should NOT Use Revenue-Based Financing

-- Businesses already stacking multiple advances.
+• Businesses already stacking multiple advances.
 Taking a second or third advance while the first is still being repaid creates a debt spiral.
-Lenders will see the daily/weekly debits in your bank statements and either decline you or offer worse terms.
+Lenders will see the daily, weekly, or biweekly debits in your bank statements and either decline you or offer worse terms.

 SBA policy note: As of April 2025, SBA loan proceeds cannot be used to pay off MCA debt.
 If you have an outstanding advance and are planning to apply for an SBA loan, the MCA payments will count against your debt-to-income calculations and cannot be refinanced away.